 - Table and girdle not parallel.
 Should be straight, not wavy.
 Hearts and pears will be slightly larger at ends.
 If obvious under 10x, major.

 - Sides not parallel on step cuts.
-If noticeable without magnification, it is major.
+If noticeable without magnification, major.

 - Uneven corners on step cuts.
 Should be equal length.
-If you can see variation without magnification, it is major.
+If you can see variation without magnification, major.

-- Uneven wings on hearts, pears, and marquis.
-If you can see variation without magnification, it is major.
+- Uneven wings on hearts, pears, and marquise.
+If you can see variation without magnification, major.

 - Uneven lobes on hearts.
-If you can see variation without magnification, it is major.
+If you can see variation without magnification, major.

 - Uneven shoulders on ovals and pears.
-If you can see variation without magnification, it is major.
+If you can see variation without magnification, major.